gornskew/lisply-mcp/README.md

 1. HTTP service (HTTP_HOST_PORT) is checked first as the primary service
-2. SWANK service (SWANK_HOST_PORT) is checked as a fallback (and could potentially be used for debugging if it works and http didn't)
+2. SWANK service (SWANK_HOST_PORT) is checked as a fallback (and could potentially be used for debugging if it works and http didn't).

 #### Existing Services Override Local Container Settings